 Rental Licensing Program Overview

 On November 27, 2006, the City Council approved a rental dwelling ordinance.
 The purpose of the ordinance is to “protect the public health, safety, and welfare of citizens of the city who occupy rental units by adopting a rental dwelling inspection and maintenance program that corrects substandard conditions and maintains a standard for existing and newly constructed rental dwellings in the city.”

 The rental dwelling ordinance concept was established in the fall of 2000, when the City Council adopted the Implementation Plan for Quality Housing.
 The plan outlined four strategies to create and sustain quality housing in West St. Paul that are intended to result in a housing stock that is aesthetically more attractive, has increased valuation, is healthier for residents, and improves the security and social fabric of the community at large.
-One of the four strategies identified in the plan included creating a rental licensing program to promote the overall health and safety of residents.
+One of the strategies identified in the plan included creation a rental licensing program to promote the overall health and safety of residents.

 Several strategies have been identified to meet the goals and objectives of the ordinance:

-- Design, implement and market a rental licensing program and STAR program (Safer Tenants and Rental),
+- Design, implement and market a rental licensing program and STAR program (Safer Tenants and Rentals),

 - Enforce the provisions of the ordinance, and

 - Design and implement program evaluation measures.

 - Interior and exterior inspections by the City of West St. Paul